yogeshkumararora/samplespringbootapp/README.md

 # What is this

 A sample spring boot application.
 Whilst building the application using `maven`, the project checks the CVE database for vulnerabilities (OWASP is used).
 In addition - travisci is used for automated builds, plus there is dependency scan is done via DepShield and FOSS status is checked by fossa.io.

+# To use the kubernetes template or the ci-cd

+Run `git submodule update --init --recursive`